 I bought a cantaloupe, a honeydew melon, and several very fuzzy peaches.
 We now had six melons.
 The ride home was uneventful (except for the smell of cantaloupes).
 I arrived around 6:30.

-Sally cut up the one from the sketchy place that the guy said was should eat right away.
+My wife cut up the one from the sketchy place that the guy said was should eat right away.
 It was green on the inside, and very juicy.
 It tasted a little like a honeydew, but with a squishier texture.
 It was good.
-The next day, Sally cut up two cantaloupe.
+The next day, she cut up two cantaloupe.
 They were also very good.
 The fourth cantaloupe I took to work and put on the kitchen counter for whoever wanted it. it went fast.
 We still have a watermelon and an honeydew to go.